peppertech/HOL2017/adv-start/README.md

 # HOL 2017

-## Under development still, come back soon
+## Currently Under Development, please keep watching this page for more details.